Psychology of Colours in Marketing and Branding

 Nike, Adidas, Wikipedia, etc. are examples of companies using black in their logo.

-Psychology of Color White
+Psychology of Colour White

-Psychology of Color Violet
+Psychology of Colour Violet

 Many companies which stand out as being original and different use violet in their logos.
 Example – Cadbury, Yahoo!, Taco Bell, etc.

-Psychology of Color Orange
+Psychology of Colour Orange

 When red’s power is combined with yellow’s confidence, we come up with motivating Orange.

-Different companies using orange color in their logo has a same message.
 Nikelodeon and Fanta wanted their logos to represent fun.
 Blogger.com wanted their users to feel the ease with which they can blog on its platform.

-Psychology of Color Brown
+Psychology of Colour Brown

 Brown is a protector.
 It represents the earth.
 Brown can be seen everywhere and that too in things that are solid.
 Hence we tend to associate it with power and support.

-Brown is the mixture of red, yellow, and black.
+Brown is a mixture of red, yellow, and black.
 It has the power of red, warmth of yellow, and the seriousness of black.
 Most of the time it is used to represent products coming from nature too.

 Go On, Tell Us What You Think!